legacyspinner/el8-aarch64-kernel-16k-pages/readme.md

 Now, you can install a new kernel or upgrade the old one and test with 16K pages.

-It seems really fast to me, now with 'Use Hypervisor' ticked.
+It seems really fast to me as the 4K version does, now with 'Use Hypervisor' ticked.

-*I assume this is the mac equivalent of KVM, but I could be wrong, I'm sure I will be corrected if so!
+*Compared to when it was using softmmu, this and the 4K build are both SMOKING-FAST *I assume this is the mac equivalent of KVM, but I could be wrong, I'm sure I will be corrected if so!

 I also have 8 cores enabled with 8G memory.